nebius/api/README.md

 Ongoing operations are never deleted.
 However, completed operations may be subject to deletion based on the service's retention policy.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Nebius B.V.

 [//]: # (TODO: grpcurl examples)